kumar1202/code.fun.do/README.md

 ## Datasets to be used

-*  The DEMs used for the prediction phase will be taken from CartoDEM provided by [Bhuvan](http://bhuvan.nrsc.gov.in/data/download/index.php), which provides remote sensing datasets for India.
+*  The DEMs used will be taken from CartoDEM provided by [Bhuvan](http://bhuvan.nrsc.gov.in/data/download/index.php), which provides remote sensing datasets for India.
-*  The satellite images for the management phase will be taken from [OpenData](https://www.digitalglobe.com/opendata) which provides images for before and after catastrophic events around the world.
+*  The satellite images used will be taken from [OpenData](https://www.digitalglobe.com/opendata) which provides images for before and after catastrophic events around the world.

 ## Technologies Used